syeadz/ghdl-vscode-guide/README.md

 ### With Scripts (Recommended)

-Refer to the "Information on Scripts" section for details on what each script does. **Make sure that the testbench is named `<component name>_tb.vhd`**.
+Refer to the "Information on Scripts" section for details on what each script does. **Make sure that any testbench is named `<component name>_tb.vhd`**.

 ```sh
 # Test script automatically builds both adder1bit.vhd and adder1bit_tb.vhd.
 Also creates the waveform folder.